Dofus: Development

+Dofus 1

 Dofus began development in 2001 as the first title of Ankama games.
 The title was developed in Adobe Flash at their office in Roubaix by a small team, and ran from within a browser.
 80,000 players were involved in the beta test, ahead of the French launch in 2004 and an international launch in September 2005.
 By 2007 Dofus had reached 3 million players, and by 2008, Dofus was the sixth most subscribed MMO in the world.

+Dofus 2

 Dofus underwent a major overhaul in 2009, with the 2.0 update changing the graphics systems and netcode, as well as featuring a new soundtrack.
 The update retained the Flash platform.
 By 2010, Dofus had reached 30 million registered players, with around 3.5 million active subscribers at that time.
 Retro servers, which remained at version 1.29 of the game and were not supported with further updates, launched in 2016.

 The player base peaked around the early 2010s and entered into a slow decline, leading to server mergers.
-Adobe Flash was discontinued in 2020- after which the developers stated their intention to develop a new title using the Unity engine rather than port the existing game to another format.
+Adobe Flash was discontinued at the end of 2020, after which the developers stated their intention to develop a new title using the Unity engine rather than port the existing game to another format.
 By 2021, the declining player base led the heroic mode servers to close, and declining player numbers caused a series of additional server mergers in 2022.
 The nineteen international (non-French language) servers were merged into four, and finally into a single server in October 2022.
+A quest to reunite the six primordial Dofus, the end of the core story of the game, was added in a May 2023 update.

+Dofus 3

+Dofus 3.0, also known as Dofus Unity, marks a significant evolution in the Dofus MMORPG series by transitioning to the Unity engine.
+After an extensive development period, the game was officially released on December 3, 2024.
+Prior to the official launch, a beta phase commenced on August 13, 2024, allowing players to experience and provide feedback on the new features and improvements.